 \textbf{Vector codes and sub-packetization.} The above example shows that when the code is an $(n,k)$ \emph{vector} MDS code, where each codeword symbol itself is a \emph{vector}, say in $\F^\ell$ for some field $\F$, then one can hope to achieve repair bandwidth smaller than then naive $k\ell$.
 The length of the vector $\ell$ stored at each node is called the \emph{sub-packetization} (since this is the granularity to which a single codeword symbol needs to be divided into).

 \textbf{MSR codes.} A natural question is how small a repair bandwidth one can achieve with MDS codes.
 The so-called \emph{cutset bound}~\cite{DGWWR10} dictates that one must download at least $(n-1)\ell/(n-k)$ symbols of $\F$ from the remaining nodes to recover any single node.
 Further, in order to attain this optimal repair bandwidth bound, each of the $(n-1)$ nodes must respond with $\ell/(n-k)$ field elements.
-We provide the proof the cutset bound in Appendix~\ref{app:cutset} to elaborate more on the optimal repair bandwidth bound.
 Vector MDS codes which admit repair schemes meeting the cutset bound (for repair of every node) are called minimum storage regenerating (MSR) codes (for the formal description, see Definition~\ref{def:msr-code}).
 MSR codes, and specifically their sub-packetization, are the focus of this paper.